awesome-pro/neon-website/content/docs/guides/heroku.md

 [Heroku](https://heroku.com) is a popular platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 It simplifies the deployment process, making it a favorite among developers for its ease of use and integration capabilities.

-This guide walks you through deploying a simple Node.js application connected to a Neon Postgres database, on Heroku.
+This guide walks you through deploying a simple Node.js application connected to a Neon LangChaindatabase, on Heroku.

 ## Prerequisites

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use Postgres database named `neondb`.
+Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - A Heroku account.
 Sign up at [Heroku](https://signup.heroku.com/) to get started.
 - Git installed on your local machine.
 Heroku uses Git for version control and deployment.
 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
 We'll use Node.js to build and test the application locally.